a0s21en5/C-Sharp-Bootcamp/README.md

 > **Note:** C# is case-sensitive: "MyClass" and "myclass" has different meaning.

+# Identifiers
+All C# variables must be identified with unique names.
+These unique names are called identifiers.

+> The general rules for naming variables are:
+>* Names can contain letters, digits and the underscore character (_)
+>* Names must begin with a letter
+>* Names should start with a lowercase letter and it cannot contain whitespace
+>* Names are case sensitive ("myVar" and "myvar" are different variables)
+>* Reserved words (like C# keywords, such as int or double) cannot be used as names

 # Keywords

 C# contains reserved words that have special meaning for the compiler.
 These reserved words are called "keywords".
 Keywords cannot be used as an identifier.